 Hop on a ferry from Athens to Hydra for cosmopolitan vibes, retro charm, and magical landscapes, within just a couple of hours of Athens!

-- Cars are prohibited in Hydra.
+- Cars are not allowed in Hydra.
 People use bikes, carriages, or their feet to move around the island.

 - Hydra is where the film "Boy on a Dolphin" starring Sophia Loren was filmed.